Bicycle Maintenance Steps for Beginners

 Brakes

 • Check brake pads for wear.
-Replace if worn down to the wear line.
+If they’re worn down to the wear indicator line, replace them.
+Don’t push it.

-• Inspect brake cables for fraying or rusting.
-Replace if necessary.
+• Inspect brake cables for fraying or rust.
+Replace any cable that looks damaged.

 Tires and Wheels

 • Check tire pressure.
-Inflate to the recommended PSI listed on the tire.
+The recommended PSI is printed right on the tire sidewall.

-• Inspect tires for cracks, cuts, or embedded debris.
+• Inspect tires for cracks, cuts, or bits of glass and debris stuck in the tread.

-• Spin the wheels.
-Look for wobbles indicating they may need truing.
+• Spin the wheels and watch for wobbles — that’s your sign they might need truing.

 Drivetrain